 - Acceptance to the major is highly competitive and is dependent on space availability and the candidate's academic record, behavioral and professional background.
 Admission to the major is limited and application does not guarantee admission.

 - Students wishing to major in sport management must have a minimum cumulative grade point average of 2.5 to be considered.
-Meeting this minimum standard does not guarantee admission into the program, since the admission process is competitive.
+Meeting this minimum standard does not guarantee admission into the program, since the admission process is highly competitive.

 - Students wishing to become majors by internally transferring from another major must submit a portfolio that includes: